LilithHafner/Chairmarks.jl/docs/src/explanations.md

 `g` and—typically less importantly—uses different random inputs.

 !!! warning
-    Comparative benchmarking is experimental and may be removed or its syntax changed in future versions
+    Comparative benchmarking is experimental and may be removed or changed in future versions

 ## How does tuning work?